fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 This is very familiar!
 Indeed, `IMap` (an alias to the lightspeed operator
-`==>>`) is another size-balanced tree, but with an extra `value: B` field,
+`==>>`) is another size-balanced tree, but with an extra `value: B` field in
-allowing it to store key/value pairs.
-Only the key type `A` needs an `Order` and
+each binary branch, allowing it to store key/value pairs.
+Only the key type `A`
-a suite of convenient methods are provided to allow easy entry updating
+needs an `Order` and a suite of convenient methods are provided to allow easy
+entry updating

 {lang="text"}
 ~~~~~~~~